ViscousTests/website/content/docs/lifestyle-optimizations/daily-physiological-tricks.md

    >}}).
    If it's really cold, do the opposite to stay warm.
  - Leaning back briefly when pooping can help push poop out.
  - Coffee (decaf) bad, especially in the morning.
    Green tea good.
+   Both are OK right after lunch.

 Categories: [Lifestyle Optimizations]({{< relref "/" >}}?Lifestyle-Optimizations=true)